 - American & Campus Culture

 It is very common for U.S. college/university students to drink alcohol.
-This may be due:
+This may be due to:

-- to their new feeling of freedom (sometimes this is the first time they are leaving their families)
+- new feeling of freedom (sometimes this is the first time they are leaving their families)

 - association with friends who are older